Skip to main content

 Create a developer account on the Developer dashboard.
 Create project and create an API Key.
 If you already have an API Key, you may skip this step and proceed to the next one.

-2. Put the mirrorsdk.aar under the libs folder.
-You may create a libs folder if it doesn't exist under your Project root > app directory.
+1. Put the mirrorsdk.aar under the 'libs' folder.
+You may create a 'libs' folder if it doesn't exist

 dependencies {